opis/routing/README.md

 Routing framework
 ------------------
-**Opis Routing** is a framework for building various components that need routing support.
-In contrast to other routing libraries, it may handle anything that follows a pattern and is not limited to HTTP request.
+**Opis Routing** is a framework for building various components that need routing capabilities.
+As a routing framework, it may handle all sorts of paths, that are following a pattern, not being limited to HTTP request.

 Although this library was conceived to be embedded by other libraries that need routing capabilities and not as a standalone library,